Tensor feature hallucination for few-shot learning: Conclusion

 \section{Conclusion}

 In this work, we have introduced a conceptually simple tensor feature hallucinator that improves the state of the art on synthetic data generation for few-shot learning classification.
-We have provided experimental evidence showing that our simple loss function and the structural properties of tensors both provide a significant performance gain.
-The former is evident by comparing our vector feature hallucinator to competitors.
-The latter is evident by comparing our tensor feature hallucinator its vector counterpart.
+We have provided evidence showing that the structural properties of tensors provide a significant performance gain, allowing for a simplification of the loss function and training regime.
 We have also shown the importance of complementing with improved representation learning, as well as task adaptation by fine-tuning on the augmented support set, which reduces the risk of overfitting.

-Potential future directions include: improving our hallucinator architecture; exploiting the entire base class distribution while meta-training the hallucinator; using the hallucinator at inference, rather than just in learning the classifier; as well as investigating the use of our hallucinator in different settings, such as dynamic few-shot learning, long-tailed recognition or incremental learning.
+Potential future directions include: improving our hallucinator architecture; experimenting with different loss functions to train our hallucinator; and investigating the use of our hallucinator in different settings, such as long-tailed recognition or incremental learning.